How the statement ‘F all politicians’ ended up in California’s voter guide - NewsBreak

 How the statement ‘F all politicians’ ended up in California’s voter guide

-FRESNO, Calif. ( KSEE/KGPE ) — The official voter information guide for California highlights candidates running in the state’s primary election on June 7.
+FRESNO, Calif. ( KSEE ) — The official voter information guide for California highlights candidates running in the state’s primary election on June 7.

-The guide includes 250-word candidate statements that, according to a footnote in the information guide itself, are not checked for accuracy and “ do not necessarily represent the views or opinions of the Secretary of State’s office.”Get breaking news straight to your email, sign up for 17 News’ daily newsletter

 One candidate for Governor used quite a bit fewer than 250 words for her candidate statement.